adobe-rnd/github-automerge-action/README.md

-# Github Auto Approve Action
+# Github Auto Approve and Merge Action

-This action automatically approves a pull request.
+This action automatically approves a pull request and merges it.

 ## Inputs